omega8cc/boa/docs/GEM.md

 To initialize your account for Ruby Gems support, follow these steps:

 1. Create an empty control file: `touch ~/static/control/compass.info`
-2. Log out and wait at least 15 minutes.
+2. Log out and wait 5-6 minutes.
 3. Log in and install Compass: `gem install --conservative compass`
 4. Navigate to your theme directory and run `bundle install`, or manually install gems as needed:
    ```sh